anytizer/tag.cs/README.md

 # tag.cs
-Image Tagger Software to build database of user defined tags.
+Image Tagger

 ## Features
-* Window title displays the name of the current image file.
+* Title displays the name of the current image file.
 * Supported image types by extension: jpg, jpeg, png, gif
-* Shows busy cursor sign while scanning a directory.
+* Shows cursor as busy while scanning.
 * Remembers a batch on muliple scans.
-* Backs up images when "empty" is requested when using Command Line Interface.
+* Backs up images when "empty" is requested while using Command Line Interface.
+* Builds an SQLite database of basic photo tags, with preview.

+## Database of tags

 ```
 CREATE TABLE "images" (
   "ImagePath"	TEXT NOT NULL,
   "ImageBatch"	TEXT NOT NULL,
   "ImageFileSize"	TEXT NOT NULL,
   "ImageCRC32"	TEXT NOT NULL,
   "ImageHeight"	TEXT NOT NULL,
   "ImageWidth"	TEXT NOT NULL,
   "ImageOrientation"	TEXT NOT NULL,
   "ImageTags"	TEXT NOT NULL,
   "ImageDescription"	TEXT NOT NULL,
   "ImageObjects"	TEXT NOT NULL,
   "ImagePeople"	TEXT NOT NULL
 );
 ```

 ## Interface

 ![image](https://github.com/anytizer/tag.cs/assets/5563341/2d6de159-8448-4e29-acf2-7057e536a3f9)

 ## Keyboard shortcuts: